jonasnick/nix-bitcoin/docs/services.md

 # Setup clightning database replication

-Clightning can write an additional, replica database to a SSHFS (remote filesystem over SSH) destination or a local directory path.
+Clightning can write an additional, replica database to a local directory.
 The local directory can also be used to write to custom targets mounted at that path, like external HDD's, or NFS/SMB shares.
+Nix-bitcoin has built-in support for replicating to a remote filesystem over SSH (using SSHFS).
 Backups can also be automatically encrypted using gocryptfs.

 Note: You should also backup `hsm_secret` (located at `/var/lib/clightning/bitcoin/hsm_secret` in most cases) separately, manually